xplosionmind/tommi.space/content/jam/public/Self debugging app.md

 description: A script which poses you questions to debug you
 toc: false
 ---
-A script which poses you questions to debug you: something similar to [ELIZA AI](http://www.med-ai.com/models/eliza.html 'ELIZA is a computer program that emulates a Rogerian psychotherapist') to practice [[Self debugging]].
+A script which poses you questions to debug you: something similar to [ELIZA AI](http://www.med-ai.com/models/eliza.html 'ELIZA is a computer program that emulates a Rogerian psychotherapist') to practice [Self debugging](Self%20debugging.md).